 For the other subsidiary it was determined by court ruling in the fourth quarter of 2007, that the allocation methodology mandated by the New Jersey courts will apply.
 This allocation methodology, referred to as the Carter-Wallace methodology, was applied in the New Jersey Supreme Court in the case of Carter-Wallace, Inc. v.
 Admiral Ins.
 Co., 154 N.J.
 312 (N.J.
 1998), which provides that the loss is allocated to each insurance policy year based on the proportion of the policyholder's total triggered coverage that was purchased in that year.
 Based upon this ruling and upon a series of other favorable rulings regarding interpretation of certain policy provisions related to deductibles, the number of occurrences and the resulting calculation, we increased our expected recovery percentage to 87.5% from 75% of all liability costs recorded after September 28, 2007 and revalued our insurance asset at that date.
-For the period between December 31, 2005 and September 28, 2007, we had estimated that recovery was probable for 75% of all liabilities paid.
+For the period between December 31, 2005 and September 28, 2007, we had estimated that recovery was probable for 75% of all liability costs paid and 85% of defense costs paid.
+Prior to December 31, 2005, we had estimated that recovery was probable for two-thirds of all liabilities paid.